Proxmox vs VMware: What Are the Main Security Differences?

 VMware offers more advanced update management:

-Security Implication : VMware’s centralized and more automated approach to updates can lead to more consistent and timely patching, potentially reducing security vulnerabilities.
+Can manage updates for both the hypervisor and guest OSes (with VMware Tools installed) Security Implication: VMware’s centralized and more automated approach to updates can lead to more consistent and timely patching, potentially reducing security vulnerabilities.

 6. Monitoring and Logging